milkom-maranatha-cicd/ems-app-automation-test/README.md

 # Automation Tests for Employee Management System (EMS)

-The automation testing respostory for the [EMS App](https://github.com/milkom-maranatha-cicd/ems-app) using Selenium for Python.
+The automation testing respository for the [EMS App](https://github.com/milkom-maranatha-cicd/ems-app) using Selenium for Python.

 The automation testing covers these scenarios:
 - Login, Validates employee data, Logout